scitran/client/Scitran-class.md

 st.getdicominfo - Information about files or database objects

 st.downloadFile(file,...) -
-data = st.read(file,...)  - Certain file types can be downloaded and read into a Matlab variable
+st.downloadObject(file,...)  - Download a directory tree containing a database object as a tar file data = st.read(file,...)  - Certain file types can be downloaded and read into a Matlab variable
-st.dwiLoad - Read a nifti file and its associated bvec/bval data st.downloadObject(file,...)  - Download a directory tree containing a database object as a tar file
+st.dwiLoad - Read a nifti file and its associated bvec/bval data

-st.upload - File upload
+st.create - Create a project or a session or an acquistion st.upload - File upload st.createCollection

-st.create - Create a project or a session or an acquistion st.createCollection st.modify - Modify database values (e.g., subject code, sex ...)
+st.modify - Modify database values (e.g., subject code, sex ...)

 st.deleteFile - Delete objects
 st.deleteObject - Delete objects

-st.create - Create an object (project, session, acquisition) st.createCollection

 % Computational
 st.docker